The Aftermath 2012

 The Olympics is a sports jamboree lasting a few weeks which requires host cities to create a new Park every two years.
 To make this extravagance more palatable the host city contract requires a legacy after the Games.
 So London 2012 is supposed to make Britain fit and healthy and undo decades of neglect in East London.
 Nevertheless a full legacy plan, promised in 2006, is still awaited.

 Regardless of the quasi-legal language of inheritance the beneficiaries of this legacy have to pay for it themselves.
 The already inflated £9.3billion budget does not include the cost of acquiring and remediating the land or the Olympics spending of councils, quangos and government departments.
 In 2009, based on FoI requests, the Taxpayers’ Alliance calculated the cost at £12billion.
-Most of the £1.13billion national security budget for 2012 will go on the Olympics, taking it closer to £13billion.
+'Much' of the £1.13billion national security budget for 2012 will go on the Olympics, taking it closer to £13billion.
 [Since this piece was written Sky has estimated the cost at between £12 and £24billion, an entirely plausible figure.
 My only quibble would be that it includes non-existent transport infrastructure improvements.
 But then if the Olympics claims them they should go in the budget.]
 Hundreds of millions of pounds were diverted from Lottery funding for children’s sport and community and arts programmes.

 Then there are the legacies which never were, like the Athletes’ Village, which the ODA admits would have been built anyway, or the ‘largest new park in Europe for 150 years’ which can only claim to be the largest new urban open space in London since 1996.
 The European Tourism Operators Association has long warned there wouldn’t be a tourism legacy.
 VisitBritain finally acknowledged this in 2010.